Curry in the Crown: The Story of Britain's Favourite Dish

-Curry in the Crown: The Story of Britain's Favourite Dish is a 1999 book written by Shrabani Basu.
+Curry in the Crown: The Story of Britain's Favourite Dish is a book written by Shrabani Basu.
+It was originally published in India in 1999, and later published in the United Kingdom under the title Curry: The Story of the Nation's Favourite Dish.
 The book discusses how Indian food became a million dollar business in the United Kingdom.

+HarperCollins published the book in India, whilst Sutton Publishing published the book in the United Kingdom.
+The British version includes a guide to restaurants in the United Kingdom which serve curry.

 Reception

 Tunku Varadarajan, writing in India Today, said that the history of Indian food in the United Kingdom was a compelling story.
 However he called Basu's book "shoddily written and mind-bogglingly banal", offering "no anthropological insights, few historical perspectives, no literary conspectus, little sociological research".

+Colin Paterson of the Sunday Sun wrote that he wished that the restaurant guide covered the Tyne and Wear area.